abdkareem/MoneyX/README.md

 #Note
-The app is under development.
+To view exchange rates view log area on xcode.
+UI diplaying the currency values to be updated.
 More features are yet to be implemented.